dotnet-presentations/aspnetcore-for-beginners/Tutorial/4-Add Search/SearchPage-VS.md

 ## Adding Search to a page

-In this tutorial, you are going to search to the Index Page.
+In this tutorial, you're going to search to the Index Page.
 By the end of this tutorial, you can search by genre and name.

-### Open Pages/Movies/Index.cshtml.cs and replace OnGetAsync with the following
+Open `Pages/Movies/Index.cshtml.cs` and replace the `OnGetAsync` method with the following code:

 ```csharp
 public async Task OnGetAsync(string searchString)